 Many asylum seekers have fled from highly unstable and traumatic circumstances.
 Most arrive with little more than the clothes on their back; they don’t know anyone and don’t know where to find the help they need.

-The Foundation is pleased to have the opportunity to work in partnership with the Asylum Seekers Centre to provide essential transitional support to some of the most disadvantaged people in the community who are homeless or at risk of becoming homeless.
+The Foundation is pleased to work in partnership with the Asylum Seekers Centre to provide essential transitional support to some of the most disadvantaged people in the community who are homeless or at risk of becoming homeless.

 Access to safe, quality housing is a basic human need and fundamental to helping traumatised people make a new start.
-The Sisters of Charity Foundation decided to provide a real and lasting benefit to a group of people who are some of the most disadvantaged living amongst us.
-Safe and secure accommodation for asylum seekers who are homeless or at risk of becoming homeless is crucial to helping this group build a new life.
-The Foundation believes that to invest in such a life changing legacy project was an appropriate and fitting way to mark the 175-year anniversary of the Sisters of Charity in Australia.
+The Sisters of Charity Foundation decided to provide a real and lasting benefit to a group of people who are some of the most disadvantaged living among us.
+Safe and secure accommodation for those who are homeless or at risk of becoming homeless is crucial to helping asylum seekers build a new life.
+The Foundation believes investing in such a life changing legacy project was an appropriate and fitting way to mark the 175-year anniversary of the Sisters of Charity in Australia.

-After extensive consultation with Homelessness NSW, the Foundation decided to approach the Asylum Seekers Centre and develop a housing partnership that will provide relief to a great many people over the years.
+After extensive consultation with Homelessness NSW, the Foundation decided to approach the Asylum Seekers Centre to develop a housing partnership that would provide relief to a great many people over the years.

 Every year thousands of asylum seekers obtain refuge in Australia.
 Most arrive with nothing, know no one and are deeply traumatised by the circumstances of their displacement.
-In the last year alone, the Asylum Seeker Centre provided over 16,654 accommodation nights.
-With 80% of its clients arriving homeless or about to become homeless, demand is much greater than the Asylum Seeker Centre can currently meet.
+In the last year alone, the Asylum Seekers Centre provided over 16,654 accommodation nights.
+With 80% of its clients arriving homeless or about to become homeless, demand for housing is much greater than the Asylum Seekers Centre can currently meet.

-The Foundation's gift enables the Centre to meet that demand and provide safe, high quality accommodation.
+The Foundation's gift enables the Centre to better meet that demand and provide safe, high quality accommodation.